 No. We can only accept dashcam footage submitted through Operation Snap.

 If you are planning to submit a report through Operation Snap, please remove the footage from social media.
 CPS advice is that your footage should not be in the public domain as this may adversely affect any subsequent proceedings.
 Please fill in the Northamptonshire Police web form and start the Operation Snap process with us.

-The evidence which you provide to Northamptonshire Police (your digital media footage and accompanying statement) will be reviewed by an experienced police officer to firstly establish if an offence has been committed, and if it has, to identify the specific offence.
+The evidence which you provide to Northamptonshire Police (your digital media footage and accompanying statement) will be reviewed by an experienced police officer.
+They will firstly establish if an offence has been committed and then, if it has, will identify the specific offence.
 The information will then be used to move the process to the next stage, with certain paperwork sent to the driver of the offending vehicle.